 The Dormice (children aged 2) are encouraged to follow their natural urges to be curious and explore their world, to think for themselves and use their imagination.
 With lots of energy to burn, children experience fun and investigative activities that have been carefully selected to stimulate minds, talk and foster understanding through playful interactions.

 Those children needing a sleep can go down for as long as they need.
 Toilet training is part of the learning process, we encourage children to become independent over time.

-This is the stage where children learn by doing, having fun and finding out why?
+In this room (for children aged 3) we learn by doing, having fun and finding out why.

 Children are encouraged to play, learn and have fun whilst using all of their senses to develop their individual interests, skills and most importantly their own personalities through carefully planned activities and opportunities.

 Through valuable discussion children explore their world, making decisions, judgements, forming opinions and understanding why things work or happen, answering all those ‘why?’ questions.

 In Badgers, the important pre-school year, the children continue to learn through play, but are encouraged to become independent in their investigations and choices as they get ready for the transition to big school.